Founded 8000 B.C.

 • There is no charge for the ANC Shareholder Camp and Koniag Shareholder Camp.

-• If you are a recipient/participant of any of the Kodiak Island Housing Authority NAHASDA Assisted Programs, Migrant Ed, or an Elder (must list this on your application) you may be exempt from camp fees.
+• If you are an Elder or a recipient/participant of any of the Kodiak Island Housing Authority NAHASDA Assisted Programs (must list this on your application) you are exempt from camp fees.

 What are the facilities at Dig Afognak like?